 Oregon lawmakers announced a blueprint for raising $8.2 billion over the next decade to pay for projects to relieve congestion and maintain roads and bridges.

 The plan represents the first comprehensive framework for crafting a transportation package this year.

 "We are running the most transparent transportation process I think this building has ever seen, so now it's time for public input," said House Speaker Tina Kotek, D-Portland.
 "We still have plenty of time to work out the details, but this is an important turning point in terms of having specifics out there for people to respond to."

-The money for the plan would come from a combination of hikes in the gas tax and registration and license fees, tolls and new taxes on payroll and purchases of new vehicles and bicycles.
+The money for the plan would come from a combination of hikes in the gas tax and vehicle registration and license fees, tolls, new taxes on payroll and purchases of new vehicles and bicycles.

 The plan identifies a few specific projects to ease congestion, but other projects would be prioritized by the Oregon Transportation Commission.
-Specific projects would:
+Those specific projects would:

 • Add lanes on Interstate 5 near Portland's Rose Quarter from Interstate 84 to Interstate 405.

-• Add northbound and southbound lanes on Highway 217 through the Portland metro area.
+• Add northbound and southbound lanes on Highway 217 west of Portland.

 • Widen Interstate 205 to six lanes from Oregon City to Stafford Road.

 • Widen and seismically reinforce Interstate 205's Abernethy Bridge.